idolpx/mobile-rr/README.md

 ![Upload Firmware](https://s20.postimg.org/ue4gppiot/upload_firmware.png)

-You can edit the files in the "data" folder and follow the instructions in the following images to build and upload the SPIFFS file system image to your ESP8266.
+You can add/edit the files in the "data" folder to your liking and follow the instructions in the following along below to build and upload the SPIFFS file system image to your ESP8266.

 ![Upload SPIFFS 1](https://s20.postimg.org/6kl7kreu5/image.png)